Brighton Energy Co-op’s

 - We also provide ad hoc advice to numerous householders and businesses on renewable energy or energy efficiency solutions.

 - BEC helped set up a Sustainable Energy Working Group to help develop joint projects across the city and encourage further education on sustainable solutions – e.g.s of this were being joint bid partners and finalists in a National Lottery ‘Communities Living Sustainably’ bid

 - We were also an advisor to the Eco Technology Show which for the last 4 years has run in Brighton with around 2500 visitors per year benefitting from 60 free seminars on sustainability issues.

-- We helped develop a business plan and helping gain funding for an Environmental Industries umbrella organisation
+- We helped develop a business plan and helped gain funding for an Environmental Industries umbrella organisation.

 - We were also an advisor to the Local Enterprise Partnership on environmental projects.

 - In 2015 we were awarded a DECC Urban Community Energy Fund grant to develop further renewable energy projects in line with our Objectives.

 - BEC contributed to the Community Energy Coalition.

 - We were awarded a £5K Innovation Voucher to develop the business plan for a community owned Anaerobic Digester.

 - We helped broker potential partnerships or funding bids in Brighton & Hove with B&Q, Siemens, AEA-Ricardo & Cisco.

 - We provided a ‘platform’ which has allowed social cohesion around sustainable energy and fuel poverty issues

 - We have also been recognised for our efforts with a PEA and Community Energy England award.